Gorkha regiments (India): Post independence of India

 In 1949, the spelling of 'Gurkha' in the Indian Army was changed to the traditional 'Gorkha'.
 Upon India becoming a republic in 1950, all royal titles associated with the Indian Gorkha regiments were dropped.

 Following the divisions of the Gorkha regiments, it was decided that transferring to the British Army would be a voluntary decision for the individual Gorkha soldiers affected.
 As a result, large numbers of men from the 7th Gurkha Rifles and the 10th Gurkha Rifles, which recruited predominantly from eastern Nepal, decided not to remain with their regiments when these became part of the British Army.
 In order to retain a contingent from this area of Nepal, the Indian Army made the decision to raise the 11 Gorkha Rifles.
-Although there was an ad hoc regiment with this number, raised during World War 1 with troops drawn from the various existing Gurkha units, the troops mostly retained the uniform and insignias of their respective regiments (with a few exceptions who wore 11 GR badges which was unofficial as no sanction was given for such).
+Although there was an ad hoc regiment with this number raised during World War 1 with troops drawn from the various existing Gurkha units, the troops mostly retained the uniform and insignias of their respective regiments (with a few exceptions who wore 11 GR badges, which were unofficial as no sanction was given for such).
 This regiment was disbanded in 1922 and has no relation to the present-day 11 Gurkha Rifles, despite claims to the contrary.

 Since independence, the Gorkhas have fought in every major campaign involving the Indian Army, and have been awarded numerous battle and theatre honours.
 Gorkha regiments have won many gallantry awards, such as the Param Vir Chakra and the Maha Vir Chakra.